theos/theos.dev/docs/Variables.md

 - XXX_FILES (str)
   - Files to compile
+  - Space-separated list or any other standard GNU Make conventions

 - XXX_CFLAGS (str)
   - Flags to pass to compiler
+  - Space-separated list

 - XXX_LDFLAGS (str)
   - Flags to pass to linker
+  - Space-separated list

 - XXX_BUNDLE_RESOURCE_DIRS (str)
   - File path(s) for the current bundle's resource directory
+  - Space-separated list or any other standard GNU Make conventions

 - XXX_BUNDLE_RESOURCE_FILES (str)
   - File path(s) for the current bundle's resource files
+  - Space-separated list or any other standard GNU Make conventions

 - XXX_BUNDLE_INSTALL_PATH (str)
   - File path where you'd like to install the final bundle product